-GPP Staff Advisors and Peer Advisors are available to meet with students on Zoom to discuss any questions they have regarding the GPP Minor.
+GPP Staff Advisors and Peer Advisors are available to meet with students both in-person and on Zoom to discuss any questions they have regarding the GPP Minor.
+Chetan Chowdhry, the Director of Student Programs, is the Lead Advisor and Jennifer Choi is the Lead Peer Advisor.
 The GPP Peer Advisors are undergraduate students who have completed a majority of the requirements for the GPP Minor, including the Practice Experience.
 They are a great resource to seek information about what the Minor entails, selecting a Practice Experience, course planning, and much more.

 We encourage prospective students to meet with GPP Advisors before they apply to declare the Minor.
 Students declared in the Minor should check in regularly with the Advisors for guidance on ensuring regular progress towards completing the Minor.

 In-person advising is offered in 100H Blum Hall: